 Missing Admin Bar at the top of the page

 First, I tried to identify what exactly caused this problem.
 I suspected it had to do with my recent template modifications so I temporarily switched to different theme to see what happens.
 And sure thing the admin bar was not blank and worked perfectly on that template.
+It turns out, there are quite a few causes of this issue.

 Admin bar / Toolbar is disabled for the user